Here it is! Our most controversial article of all time! It has inspired more offended, angry comments than any other.

 Leftovers save time!

-Most recipes we use (and most published recipes in general) make four servings, and my husband and I are a household of about two (not counting the dog and That Friend Who Comes over Unannounced Approximately Two Nights a Week and If He Doesn’t We Get Worried and Go Look for Him at the Brewery aka Chad).
+Most recipes we use (and most published recipes in general) make four servings, and my husband and I are a household of about two (not counting the dog and That Friend Who Comes over Unannounced Approximately Two Nights a Week and If He Doesn’t We Get Worried and Go Look for Him at the Brewery).

 So we just eat half of the meal for dinner and save the other half for lunch the next day.
 The leftovers get scooped into two Tupperware containers* when we’re washing the dishes, and that’s that.
 No extra food preparation required.
 We cook one dish and it feeds us both for two meals.

 Considering I wake up at 6 a.m. in time to beat rush hour and make it to work by 7:30, my morning minutes are precious and few.
 So time wasted on making a fresh lunch from scratch in the morning means extra time spent in traffic.
-And time wasted making lunch at night after I’ve already cooked dinner means less time to assassinate Templars before bed.
+And time wasted making lunch at night after I’ve already cooked dinner means less time to assassinate pixelated bad guys in whatever video game I happen to be playing before bed.

 So you see the importance of this time-saving technique.

 *(We don’t actually use Tupperware.
 We use recycled yogurt containers because I got tired of replacing Tupperware after lending it to friends and never getting it back.
-Sure, it looks like we’re hoarding fat free vanilla yogurt by the quart if you open our fridge, and it’s definitely fun to open four containers at a time to find what I’m looking for, but think of how frugal we’re being!!!!)
+Sure, it looks like we’re hoarding fat free vanilla yogurt by the quart if you open our fridge, and it’s definitely fun to open four containers at a time to find what I’m looking for, but think of THE FRUGALITY!!!!)

 Leftovers save money!